 Ketamine has been thrust into the national spotlight in recent years.
-According to NPR, some physicians prescribe low doses of the drug to individuals suffering from depression.
-Psychiatry professor Gerard Sanacora has been conducting ketamine trials at Yale University, and his findings suggest that a small amount of ketamine could help people suffering from psychological disorders like depression, chronic stress, and PTSD to experience relief.
+Recent research into alternative therapies for depression have found that ketamine can be beneficial as part of therapeutic protocols.
+Findings suggest that a small amount of ketamine could help people suffering from psychological disorders like depression, chronic stress, and PTSD to experience relief.

-While ketamine is not often prescribed for medical use outside of intensive care, there are individuals who use the drug recreationally.
-Ketamine has been considered a “party drug” since the 1980s, as people snort it to experience extreme sedation.
-Also, many people report experiencing hallucinations as the drug wears off.
+While ketamine is not often prescribed for medical use outside of intensive care or in a supervised therapeutic setting, there are individuals who use the drug recreationally.
+Ketamine has been considered a “party drug” since the 1980s, as people snort it to experience extreme sedation and hallucinogenic properties.
 According to the Center for Substance Abuse Research, ketamine is primarily a “club drug,” found at raves and similar events.
 As a result, most individuals using ketamine illicitly are young, with those 12-25 years old making up nearly 74 percent of ketamine-related emergency room visits.

-Of course, using ketamine without a prescription is quite dangerous.
-People abusing ketamine tend to exhibit symptoms similar to those associated with alcohol abuse.
+Using ketamine without a prescription is quite dangerous and people who misused ketamine will experience symptoms similar to those of alcohol intoxication.
+These include:

 Though many people first encounter ketamine in a social environment, there are some individuals who receive it from their doctor.
 Ketamine can be an effective pain reliever after a severe injury or while recovering from surgery, but it is important that a doctor watch for signs of developing tolerance.
 Any drug that impacts the brain, particularly those that affect the central nervous system, can become ineffective with excessive use.

-When a person feels they need more of the drug to achieve the desired effects, they are developing a tolerance to the medication, and this can quickly progress to abuse and addiction.
+When a person feels they need more of the drug to achieve the desired effects, they are developing a tolerance to the medication, and this can quickly progress to dependence and addiction.
 An individual who first used ketamine under a doctor’s care may begin using it illicitly over time due to their growing physical dependency.
-This can be troubling, as chronic ketamine abuse can contribute to other health problems.
+This can be troubling, as chronic ketamine use can contribute to other health problems, such as: